mlerner/mlerner.github.io/_posts/2024-01-02-blueprint-a-toolchain-for-highly-reconfigurable-microservice-applications.md

 - Application level workflows: business logic that a developer writes to perform a specific function.
 - Scaffolding: underlying framework-level components like RPC functionality, distributed tracing libraries, and storage backends (like caches and databases).
-- Instantations: specific configuration for framework-level components (e.g. using a specific RPC library with deadlines set or with novel functionality like [circuit-breakers](https://martinfowler.com/bliki/CircuitBreaker.html) enabled.
+- Instantiations: specific configuration for framework-level components (e.g. using a specific RPC library with deadlines set or with novel functionality like [circuit-breakers](https://martinfowler.com/bliki/CircuitBreaker.html) enabled.

 A system is described in a programmatic configuration called a _workflow spec_ which contains application logic and its external interface.